tradej/content/tools/devassistant/developers.md

 ### Arguments

-To customize the behaviour of the assistant, arguments are needed.
+To allow the user to provide input, arguments are needed.
 Either you specify the argument properties yourself (in this case, a mandatory argument named `name` specified by flags `-n` and `--name`):

     args:
       name: